 The Bommai Golu dolls – Marapacchi Bommai

-Dolls that are displayed during Bommai Golu involve the ones representing mythological characters, celestial beings, and the Hindu pantheon.
+Apart from the marapacchi bommai, dolls that are displayed during Bommai Golu involve the ones representing mythological characters, celestial beings, and the Hindu pantheon.
 Poets and saints and sometimes, freedom fighters, too, find a place in this extravaganza.

 It is customary to include a new doll in the Golu collection every year.
 So, a trip to the local market, days in advance, is the norm just before every Golu Pandigai in most households.